jellicoe/evernode_interactive/README.md

        Change all node's Lease Amount to 0.002 - note this will only change nodes not already set, as teh evernode command checks this
               $ ./interact.sh config all leaseamt 0.002

-       Retrieve status information from a specific Evernode node:
+       Retrieve status information from all or a specific Evernode node:
+              $ ./interact.sh status_echo all
               $ ./interact.sh status_echo host 01

+       Retrieve status information from all or a specific Evernode node, reboot if inactve:
+              $ ./interact.sh status_reboot all
+              $ ./interact.sh status_reboot host 01

        Reboot all Evernode nodes:
               $ ./interact.sh restart all

-       Get the 'active' status of all Evernode nodes:
+              $ ./interact.sh restart host 02

+       Reboot server if your VPS MOTD advises a restart in /run/motd.dynamic*
-              $ ./interact.sh status_echo all
+              $ ./interact.sh server_reboot all

-       Get the 'active' status of a single Evernode node 12:
-              $ ./interact.sh status_echo host 12
+              $ ./interact.sh server_reboot host 01

 AUTHOR